 (g) Most Successful Breeder (Automatic entry) POINT calculation (29/3/18) (updated 1/1/22)

 – The Breeder of the first placed animal in Auxiliary class earns one point (eg udder, head and progeny classes).

 – The Breeder of the Best Udder in Show receives 1 additional point for each other animal in the Best Udder line up (maximum 2 additional points where both other udder classes have a 1st place)

 – The Breeder of each breed/age/gender Champion earns the number of points equal to the number of animals in that class, and the Breeder of each Reserve Champion gets 1 less point than Champion Breeder.
 For example, if there are 4 goats in the classes making up Aust Mini Junior Buck, the Breeder of the Champion Aust Mini Junior Buck earns 4 points and the Reserve Champion Breeder earns 3 points.

-– The Breeder of each Best Of Breed animal earns 1 point for every other doe/buck in that breed excluding their own age class.
+– The Breeder of each Best Of Breed earns 1 point for every other doe/buck/wether in that breed excluding their own age class and gender.

 – The Breeder of the animal named Best In Show earns 5 points.